Liu3422/Summer_RISCV/README.md

-        -M value is changing during some load instructions -It usually changes to 0, and the rd also sometimes ends up as 0 -For the model, some instructions incorrectly mask -Still need to figure out the specifics of using the past rd1, it is messing up some normal tests!
+        -M value is changing during some load instructions -It usually changes to 0, and the rd also sometimes ends up as 0 -For the model, some instructions incorrectly mask
+            - Still need to figure out the specifics of using the past rd1, it is messing up some normal tests!
             - Byte isn't properly masking, sometimes more than 8 bits.
             - half can differ between lower and upper half of word.
 If model is different from DUT, it prints incorrect.
         - 1/8 of failed tests have mismatching memory
         - writedata (rd2) is always 0, even for successful tests.
 Is this a race condition, or trace of a bug?
-        - Every single rd = rs1 case is failing.
-They all have memory mismatch from rd1 + imm.
-            - This is because rs1's value changes within the DUT, thus causing the memory file to look at a different value.
+        - lh not checking for sign extension
+            -Non-U type load/store are signed, treat them that way.
+        - sb fails have 0 in memory.
+They also tend to not actually change memory at all
+            - This is due to improper masking of the word in memory... sb passes when byte_offset is 0 (default mask)
+            - Initial fix has been written in, more work may be needed
         - For a few correct lw tests, the memory doesn't match: data_memory[rd1 + imm] != data_memory[word_addr] (word_addr = addr[11:2])
             - This is super weird...
             Test 126